 Subtests and Scaled Scores.
 Many tests measure different parts of a domain with component tests called subtests.
 Sometimes the subtests yield scaled scores, which are standard scores that range from 1 to 19 points with a mean of 10 and a standard deviation of 3.
 Scaled scores between 8 and 12 are considered Average.

 Composite Scores.
-If they have high statistical reliability, subtest scores may stand alone.
+Subtest scores may stand alone if they have high statistical reliability.
 If not, they should only be reported as part of a composite score.
 A composite score is computed by combining related subtests--for example, subtests that assess word recognition and reading comprehension or math computation and applications.

 Because composite scores are generally more statistically reliable than subtest scores, they are sometimes the only score that should be considered.
 However, it is better to use tests with highly reliable subtests when they are available because composite scores can mask the differences among the subtest scores.
 For example, Richard obtained these subtest scores on a recent reading test: Word Recognition, 73; Pseudoword Decoding, 78; and Reading Comprehension, 107.
 The 73 and 78 scores were in the Borderline range (70-79), and the 107 was in the Average range.
 The composite score was 82, in the Below Average range.
 However, none of the three subtests was Below Average.
 Because of the variability between the word recognition and decoding scores on the one hand and the comprehension score on the other, it would have been more accurate to not provide a composite score in this case.